ahlampdx/ArrestedCriminal/README.md

    3- What the community areas have the highest rate of crimes in Chicago?

  ### File Descriptions
- 1- [Crimes In Chicago Cleaning.ipynb](https://git.generalassemb.ly/ahlampdx/ChicagoCrimes/blob/master/Crimes%20In%20Chicago%20Cleaning.ipynb): a code to clean the dataset from missing data, outliers, duplicates and so on.
+ 1- [Crimes In Chicago Cleaning.ipynb](https://github.com/ahlampdx/ChicagoCrimes/blob/master/Crimes%20In%20Chicago%20Cleaning.ipynb): a code to clean the dataset from missing data, outliers, duplicates and so on.

- 2- [Crimes in Chicago EDA.ipynb](https://git.generalassemb.ly/ahlampdx/ChicagoCrimes/blob/master/Crimes%20in%20Chicago%20EDA.ipynb): This file has a code to explore the data
+ 2- [Crimes in Chicago EDA.ipynb](https://github.com/ahlampdx/ChicagoCrimes/blob/master/Crimes%20in%20Chicago%20EDA.ipynb): This file has a code to explore the data

-3- [communityAreaStatistics.csv](https://git.generalassemb.ly/ahlampdx/ChicagoCrimes/blob/master/communityAreaStatistics.csv) : extra file to explore if there is a link between the demographic of the communities and its crime rate
+3- [Crimes in Chicago Modeling.ipynb](https://github.com/ahlampdx/ChicagoCrimes/blob/master/Crimes%20in%20Chicago%20Modeling.ipynb) : This file has a code to model the dataset

  ### Result